Girgias/php-rfcs/deprecate-implicit-nullable-types.md

 ```
 which appears to suggest an optional parameter before a required one.
 Even though signatures which contain an optional parameter before a required one were [deprecated in PHP 8.0](https://github.com/php/php-src/pull/5067),
-the case of implicit nullable types was left alone at that time due to BC concerns.
+the case of implicitly nullable types was left alone at that time due to BC concerns.
 This exclusion caused some bugs in the detection of which signatures should emit the deprecation notice.
 Indeed, the following signature only emits a deprecation as of [PHP 8.1](https://github.com/php/php-src/commit/c939bd2f10b41bced49eb5bf12d48c3cf64f984a):
 ```php